 If you're interested in calculating the intrinsic value of a stock to help inform your buy or sell decision, it's hard not to feel overwhelmed by all the data, news, models, and formulas you think you need to use.

-From Discounted Cash Flow Analysis to Benjamin Graham’s Formula, we’ll help you determine the fair value of a stock.
+From Discounted Cash Flow Analysis to Benjamin Graham's Formula, we'll teach you how to determine the fair value of a stock.